somunachima/scanher/README.md

 We used javascript for the homepage form to be able to take multiple inputs from a person and narrow down their search based on their location, scan type and body area.
 This was a hard task to complete and required us to change our scheme and models but we eventually figured it out as a team.

 ## Next Steps
-We absolutely loved the design of our homepage and would like to create a mobile version of our app in future as this is currently only available on desktop.
+We absolutely love the design of our homepage and would like to create a mobile version of our app in future as this is currently only available on desktop.